 Ethical artificial intelligence

-As artificial intelligence (AI) becomes cheaper and easier to build and apply, it is natural that more attention has been given to the ethical issues surrounding AI
+As artificial intelligence becomes cheaper and easier to build and apply, it is natural that more attention has been given to the ethical issues that surround it.

 Some examples are obvious – if a prediction model can be made more accurate (e.g. an insurance premium) using variables such as race, is it ethical to do so?
 However, there are other types of ethical issues, some subtle, that can arise too.

-One interesting contribution to this topic is the EU’s Ethics Guidelines for Trustworthy AI, released in April 2019 and put together by a European group of AI experts.
-By expanding to the term ‘trustworthy’ the guidelines also include recognition that AI should also be lawful and robust, in addition to ethical.
+One interesting contribution to this topic is the EU’s Ethics Guidelines for Trustworthy Artificial Intelligence, released in April 2019 and put together by a European group of artificial intelligence experts.
+By expanding to the term ‘trustworthy’ the guidelines also include recognition that artificial intelligence should also be lawful and robust, in addition to ethical.

-The most practical part of the document is a toolkit of things to consider across seven areas that speak to different aspects of AI risk.
+The most practical part of the document is a toolkit of things to consider across seven areas that speak to different aspects of artificial intelligence risk.

 - Human agency and oversight: Including fundamental rights, human agency and human oversight